AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 - Offering alternative ways to use your service without full permissions
 - Not repeatedly requesting the same permissions in a loop

-**invalid_grant errors** typically indicate authorization code issues.
+**invalid_grant errors** typically indicate authorisation code issues.
 Ensure that:

 - Codes are exchanged immediately (within 10 minutes)
 - Each code is only used once
-- The redirect_uri in token exchange matches the authorization request
+- The redirect_uri in token exchange matches the authorisation request
 - The PKCE verifier matches the original challenge

 ---